Skip to main content

 Referrer and Referee Screens

-Half panel and full width design options for referrer and referee screens These are the main screens where offers, sign ups, and rewarding take place.
-Choose between a half panel or full width design for the desktop screens.
+These are the main screens where offers, sign-ups, and rewarding take place.
+On desktop, choose between a half panel or full width design.
 Half Panel — The image takes up 50% of the referral screens.
-A portrait image is best for this.
+A portrait image works best for this.
 Full Width — The text sits on top of the image and to one side.
-A landscape image is best but the focus of the image must be to one side.
+A landscape image works best, but the focus of the image must be to one side.

 Information Notice (Privacy Notice)

-Information notice and privacy notice placement on referral screens The purpose of an information notice is to make consumers aware of how their data is being used.
-This is a key privacy law requirement across the UK and European territories.
+The purpose of an information notice is to make consumers aware of how their data is being used.
+This is a key privacy law requirement across the UK and European territories, and is increasingly becoming a requirement in other territories such as the US.
 This information notice provides a link to our privacy policy and tells consumers how we use their data acting as your data processor.
 The order of information is deliberate: the customer is aware of what they are agreeing to before clicking the button.
-You should speak with your own legal team if you have any questions about this privacy notice.
+This is our interpretation of the requirements under GDPR; you should speak with your own legal team if you have any questions about this privacy notice.

 Iframe

-Iframe dimensions for referrer and referee screens The container all Mention Me’s content sits in is called the iframe.
+The container all Mention Me content sits in is called the iframe.
 This is a fixed size based on desktop browsing and differs slightly between the Referrer and Referee screens.
 The mobile iframe is responsive across all compatible devices.

 Mobile

-Mobile design with short image height for above-the-fold content We keep the mobile image short in height to increase the likelihood of the content appearing above the fold on all mobile devices.
-This is key for a good user experience as no dwell time will be lost scrolling.
+The mobile image is kept short in height to increase the likelihood of content appearing above the fold on all mobile devices.
+This is important for user experience, as no dwell time is lost scrolling.

 Corner Peel

-This will be located in the corner of your website and is used to trigger the referral pop-up.
+The corner peel sits in the corner of your website and is used to trigger the referral pop-up.

 Flexibility

-Corner peel flexibility with block colour backgrounds The default structure of the corner peel contains the optimal message hierarchy to increase conversion.
-For high contrast, a block coloured background is recommended.
+The default structure of the corner peel contains the optimal message hierarchy to increase conversion.
+For high contrast, a block colour background is recommended.

 Position

-Corner peel position options on the screen The corner peel can be positioned anywhere on the screen.
-This will alleviate any potential overlap of tools or marketing prompts used by other tools.
+The corner peel can be positioned anywhere on the screen.
+This helps avoid overlap with other tools or marketing prompts.

 Size

-Corner peel size options for prominence and branding You can change the size of your corner peel to better suit your needs — to improve prominence on the page or to allow for a more branded look and feel via a bigger canvas.
+You can change the size of your corner peel to better suit your needs — to improve prominence on the page or to allow for a more branded look and feel via a bigger canvas.

 Dashboard

-Dashboard design showing referral tracking in carded format The dashboard allows you to share your referral, track successful referrals, and track the rewards you’ve earned.
-It’s styled in a carded format and so you can easily match your site stylings using our theme editor.
+The dashboard allows you to share your referral, track successful referrals, and track the rewards you’ve earned.
+It’s styled in a carded format, so you can easily match your site’s styling using the theme editor.

 Email

-Email design format for referrer and referee journey emails We send numerous emails at key stages of the customer journey in order to maximise the potential of both the referrer and referee journeys.
-The emails follow a simple but effective format.
-Depending on your journey you can have different images per email or choose to have none at all.
+We send emails at key stages of the customer journey to maximise the potential of both the referrer and referee journeys.
+The emails follow a simple, effective format.
+The structure is fixed: imagery, sections, and buttons cannot be moved from their default positions.
+Depending on your journey, you can have different images per email or choose to have none at all.
 We use a design that is compatible with most email clients.
-You can find out more about our email client support here.
+See our email client support.

 Share by Email and Forwarded Email

-Share by email and forwarded email plain text format The Share by and Forwarded emails have been created to mimic a message sent on a customer’s native device.
-These emails are in a plain text format which means they can’t be styled.
+The Share by Email and Forwarded emails are designed to mimic a message sent from a customer’s native device.
+These emails are in plain text format and cannot be styled.

 Mention Me does not support adding or editing custom CSS for email client-specific rendering issues (such as Outlook).
 Email display differences across clients cannot be resolved through custom CSS updates.

-Last modified on March 31, 2026
+Last modified on June 24, 2026